Mengsha-Li/gcphackathon_superace/README.md

 **For Data storage, process, and querying**

 As a team, the project let us always sync with the latest datasets.
 Even though the datasets are huge, BigQuery takes little time to process each query, leaving us more time to do the analysis.
+Most importantly, it can be connected to almost all the GCP product seamlessly,

 ![alt text](https://github.com/Mengsha-Li/gcphackathorn_superace/blob/master/GCP%20Screenshots/BigQuery.png?raw=true)